 - Minimal Mess and Maximum Flavor.
 No more standing over a pot of hot oil watching it spatter all over your stovetop—air fryer egg rolls can be cooked with a fraction of the effort (and cleanup time!).

 - Easy to Make Your Own.
 Use this recipe for air fryer egg rolls as a template and customize it to your liking.
-Skip the mushrooms, add more meat, swap in tofu, add green onions—as long as you work within the proportions of the original recipe, you’re good.
+Skip the mushrooms, add more meat, swap in tofu, go crazy and make it a crab rangoon filling—as long as you work within the proportions of the original recipe, you’re good.

 - SO TASTY.
 Of course, we can’t forget the most important part: air fryer egg rolls are incredibly delicious!
 Crispy on the outside and full of flavor on the inside, they’re practically impossible to resist.
 Plus, they’re adapted from a reader favorite, my Egg Roll in a Bowl recipe, so you already know they’re going to be a winner.